BorelEnzo/BorelEnzo.github.io/_posts/stuff/2023-11-05-hidden-in-plain-sight-2.md

 print(dico)
 ```

-After the first round, all symbols in 0-255 are expressed as XOR operations, and some manipulations need to be done to keep only primitives.
+After the first round, all symbols in 0-255 are expressed as XOR operations, and some manipulations still need to be done to keep only primitives.

 ## Conclusion